 Another way to coach your sales team is through an intelligent chatbot that would rely on in-depth user engagement analysis to simulate conversations with a customer and suggest the right questions at the right time.

 Following an industry leader’s example is simply not enough.
-To stay ahead of the competition, you need to be proactive, act smarter, and respond faster.
-To do that, you have to pay close attention to the marketplace and know how your competitors are actually performing.
+To stay ahead of the competition, you need to be proactive, act smarter, and

 This is where competitive intelligence (CI) can lend a helping hand.
 AI-powered software monitors your competitors’ activity across multiple platforms, identifies their strengths and weaknesses, reveals product and service gaps.